 - Streamline your list of must-haves so it is not full of extras that you won’t use or that could be packed in your luggage

-If you’re looking for a carry-on, do a little research and make a list of your must-haves.
+If you are looking for a carry-on, do a little research and make a list of your must-haves.
 Not sure exactly what your must-haves should be?
-Let me share a few of my requirements.
+Here are a few features to look for:

 - a padded laptop section

-- a large middle section for my camera insert
+- a large middle section for a camera insert

 - expandable side pockets for a water bottle, easily accessible hand sanitizer, and Blistex